Reasons to Choose a Short Sale Over a Foreclosure

 Why Agents Recommend Short Sales

+It's not uncommon to hear people say that short sales protect your credit, but that's only partially true.
+Your credit will tank if you fall behind on your payments, and experts say agents who repeat that mantra without clarification do so out of ignorance or self-interest.
 There's one exception, though.
 If you have no late payments—60 days late or more—on your credit report, Fannie Mae might still offer you a loan to buy another home.
 However, most people who sell on a short sale are in default past 60 days, so this exception wouldn't apply.

 Benefits for Foreclosure

 Although going through foreclosure is often painful and embarrassing for sellers, there are benefits.
 There are no mortgage payments to make, the home is still yours until the foreclosure is final—which could take months to conclude—no strangers are traipsing through your home, and banks sometimes give cash for keys after the public sale.

 Few people, apart from the sellers who choose to buy and bail, really want to experience a foreclosure.
 Memories are made in a home, and losing it can shatter future dreams.
 The drawbacks to foreclosures include the right of homeownership being stripped away, a Notice of Public Sale on your front door, and your credit takes a nosedive, with a foreclosure remaining on your credit report for 10 years.
 Under Fannie Mae guidelines, without extenuating circumstances, you won't be eligible to buy another home for seven years.

 Benefits for Short Sale